LeoVanNierop/jupyter_aws_setup/README.md

 # jupyter_aws_setup
 A few scripts that set up a jupyter notebook server on an aws instance running aws linux, basically following http://jupyter-notebook.readthedocs.io/en/latest/public_server.html
+This is using a self-signed ssl certificate, which means that your browser will complain that it is not secure.
+I may fix that later, but for now that is what it is.

 NOTE: CURRENTLY STILL FLAWED, DON"T FOLLOW THE BELOW YET